Bohemian Reformation: Origins

 The Bohemian Reformation started in Prague in the second half of the 14th century.
-In that time Prague was not only the seat of the King of Bohemia but also that of the Holy Roman Emperor (and King of the Romans).
-Prague was one of Europe's largest cities and after Avignon, Rome and Paris was the city with the highest concentration of clergy in Western Christendom.
+In that time Prague was the seat of the King of Bohemia as well as of the Holy Roman Emperor (and King of the Romans).
+Prague was one of Europe's largest cities and had a high concentration of clergy in Western Christendom.
 The beginnings of the Bohemian Reformation were closely related to the criticism of the lavish lifestyle of many priests.
 In the late 1370s and early 1380s the Prague university theologians and intellectuals called for the reform of the decadent priesthood in the spirit of emerging conciliarism, for education of unsatisfactorily educated priests, and for more frequent accepting of the Eucharist in the spirit of Devotio Moderna.
 The most significant representatives of the university reform movement were Henry of Bitterfeld (Heinrich von Bitterfeld) and Matthew of Cracow.

-Apart from the university theologians there were also reform preachers, such as Conrad Waldhauser (died in 1369), an Austrian Augustinian from a monastery in Waldhausen who preached in the Old Town of Prague in German and Latin especially against simony and low morals.
+Apart from the university theologians there were also reform preachers, such as Conrad Waldhauser, a 14th century Austrian Augustinian from a monastery in Waldhausen who preached in the Old Town of Prague in German and Latin especially against simony and low morals.
 Another influential preacher was Milíč of Kroměříž who preached in Latin, Czech, and German.
 He helped many prostitutes to begin a new life.
-He served the Eucharist daily which was very uncommon because the laymen took communion usually only once a year.
+He served the Eucharist daily which was very uncommon because the laymen took communion usually only once per year.
 This practice of frequent communion became very popular.
 Although it was unique elsewhere in Europe, it became usual in Bohemia until the end of the 14th century.
-The matter of the Eucharist became crucial for the nascent Bohemian Reformation and in the 1410s communion under both kinds and infant communion were introduced into Bohemian liturgical practice.
+The matter of the Eucharist became crucial for the nascent Bohemian Reformation, and in the 1410s communion under both kinds and infant communion were introduced into Bohemian liturgical practice.

-Matthias of Janov (died in 1394) who studied at the University of Prague and at the University of Paris wrote Regulae Veteris et Novi Testamenti (Principles of the Old and the New Testaments) which is an essential book of the early Bohemian Reformation movement.
-The Bible was the only reliable authority in all matters of faith for him and only sincere followers of Christ were true Christians in his opinion.
+Matthias of Janov who studied at the University of Prague and at the University of Paris wrote Regulae Veteris et Novi Testamenti (Principles of the Old and the New Testaments) which is an essential book of the early Bohemian Reformation movement.
+The Bible was the only reliable authority in all matters of faith for him, and only sincere followers of Christ were true Christians in his opinion.

 The complete translation of the Bible into Czech in the mid-14th century also contributed to the origin of the Bohemian Reformation.
 After French and Italian, Czech became the third modern European language in which the whole Bible was translated.